experientials/ziloo/Hardware/909/BRIDGE_BOARD_909.md

 If one of the USB-C connectors supplies power it is managed by the USB PD Controller circuit and routed to the 10-pin Power Connnector as VIN.

-The bridge board is powered via 5V and 3V3 from the 10-pin Power connector.
-The power connector sends the power from USB-C connectors away from the board to be used and sent back as regulated voltages.
+The power connector sends the power from USB-C connectors away from the board to be used and sent back as regulated 5V.
-The regulated 3V3 is downregulated to supply camera modules.

 The regulated 5V is used to supply attached USB devices that do not themselves provide power.
+The regulated 5V is also downregulated to 3V3, 2V8 and 1V8.

+The bridge board is powered via 5V from the 10-pin Power connector, and its downregulated variants.

 #### Power supply TI chipset